michalroots/michalroots.github.io/_posts/2022-04-29-productivity-juggling.md

 🌳

-Oh, and It would be sweet if you'd consider channeling some cashish into my [Patreon](https://patreon.com/michalkorzonek){:target="_blank"}.
-I'll use it wisely, I promise.
+Oh, and It would be sweet if you'd consider channeling some cashish into my [Patreon](https://patreon.com/michalkorzonek){:target="_blank"}, especially if this was helpful / fun to read.
+In any case, thank you for being here 💜.
+In fact, thank you for Being!